-Describe the standards and procedures used to monitor activities carried out in furtherance of the plan and used to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements
+Describe the standards and procedures used to monitor activities carried out in furtherance of the plan and used to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements.

-At the beginning of the program year, City staff meets with all CDBG and HOME funded project managers to discuss the reporting requirements and the monitoring.
-Every quarter, program providers are required to provide progress reports, which are reviewed for progress and compliance.
+At the beginning of the program year, City staff meets with all CDBG and HOME-funded project managers to discuss the reporting requirements and the monitoring.
+Program providers are required to provide progress reports, which are reviewed for progress and compliance at least quarterly.

 During the year, a site review is held with all the program providers.
 An entrance interview is held with key representatives to review the program's purpose, scope, objectives, and goals.
 During the review, HUD required records and information is reviewed and/or collected.
 The review ends with an exit conference to present preliminary results of the monitoring, this provides an opportunity to discuss program compliance and reporting concerns.
-At this point the program provider can also share steps being taken to address areas of non-compliance or non-performance.
+At this point, the program provider can also share steps to address non-compliance or non-performance areas.
 Formal notification of the monitoring review results is sent to the program provider, which creates a permanent written record, an outline of any concerns and/or findings, and sets deadlines for a written response and corrective actions.
-The Monitor is responsible for providing technical assistance to ensure that the programs are productive and in compliance with federal regulations.
+The Monitor is responsible for providing technical assistance to ensure the programs are productive and compliant with federal regulations.
 Staff continuously monitors programs and activities to comply with city, state, and federal regulations and policies with a focus on:

 - Financial Standards and Procedures Community Development staff and the City's accounting division work closely to ensure funds drawn through IDIS are used for authorized activities on approved projects.
-Activity agreements, expense documentation, and approvals must be in place before funds are expended. - Environmental Standards and Procedures All projects and individual activities requiring environmental reviews per HUD regulations are completed before funding approval.
-Staff completed the appropriate Environmental Reviews for all CDBG and HOME programs. - Labor Standards and Procedures Labor standards are monitored by Community Development, and Public Works staff and outside consultants.
+Activity agreements, expense documentation, and approvals must be in place before expending funds. - Environmental Standards and Procedures All projects and individual activities requiring environmental reviews per HUD regulations are completed before funding approval.
+Staff completed the appropriate Environmental Reviews for all CDBG and HOME programs. - Labor Standards and Procedures Community Development, Public Works staff, and outside consultants monitor labor standards.
 Labor requirements are included in all bid documents and reviewed again during the pre-construction meeting.